pluralsight/guides/draft/microsoft-net/creating-file-packages-in-c/article.md

 }
 ```

-In this class we simply take the `FilePackage` and use the information to generate our package.
+In this class we simply take the `FilePackage` and use it to generate our package.
 1. We find the parent directory path that we want to save the package into and the filename.
 2. We create a temporary directory for our content files.
 3. We copy the content files into this temporary directory.